VladimirAnaniev/search-engine/README.md

 - ...
 And many more to come in future releases

 The results of the search will be ordered by relevance - Pages where the keyword is used most frequently will be displayed with higher priority.
-In a future release we will be able to firther prioritize results by the amount of times the page is referenced by others.
+In a future release we will be able to further prioritize results by the amount of times the page is referenced by others.
 In another future release we will be able to show more data than just the link url - The title of the page and some related content.

 ## Usage